ukangur/airpollution_dataeng/README.md

 Note: we do not pull the airpollution dataset as this was sent to us directly by EKUK (Eesti Keskkonnauuringute Keskus).

-## Stage 3: Creating a combined dataset and pushing it to DuckDB (LOADING)
+## Stage 3 - LOAD: Creating a combined dataset and pushing it to DuckDB

 Run the dag named load_dag.
 This will do the following tasks: